 15. When do you get to the event?

 This depends on the package or options you choose.
-I like to set up one or two hours before the start time to ensure that everything is working properly and also have time to review the party plans.
+But generally I like to arrive and set up at least 1 1/2 to 2 hours before the start time to ensure that everything is working properly and also have time to review the party plans.
 Setup time and breakdown time are NOT something that you pay for.

 16. Do you take breaks?